 FRequently asked questions

-Our two demands are deeply interconnected.
 Yale invests in the fossil fuel companies causing the climate crisis, as well as the hedge funds exploiting the people who are first affected.
 We can’t speak about the climate crisis without acknowledging how it is already affecting marginalized communities in disproportionate and unjust ways.
-By profiting from Puerto Rico’s economic distress, Yale is continuing a pattern of exploitation stretching back centuries, implicating itself in ongoing U.S. colonialism and imperialism.
-Yale could instead choose to invest in renewable energy infrastructure and use its considerable political and economic influence to push for climate justice in Puerto Rico and New Haven.
+Yale could instead choose to invest in renewable energy infrastructure and use its considerable political and economic influence to push for climate justice in New Haven and beyond.
 (You can read our full demands in English and Spanish.)

 It’s important to recognize that the specific details of Yale’s current investments in companies that harm people and our planet aren’t actually essential to our cause.
-David Swensen himself has said that it doesn’t matter whether fossil fuels or private prisons are in the endowment today, because “it could be in there tomorrow.”
+David Swensen, the late architect of Yale's investment strategy, said that it doesn’t matter whether fossil fuels or private prisons are in the endowment today, because “it could be in there tomorrow.”
 What we want from Yale is a public statement condemning these investments on the grounds that they are immoral, and a promise not to support these extractive and exploitative industries through our endowment in the future.
 Given Yale’s position of power in the world of institutional investing, this is what will have the most impact.

 If we divest from these companies, we won’t have any power over their behavior.
 Shouldn’t we try shareholder engagement first?